gajus/eslint-plugin-flowtype/.README/rules/no-types-missing-flow-annotation.md

 ### `no-types-missing-file-annotation`

-Disallows Flow type imports, aliases, and annotations in files missing a valid Flow file declaration.
+Disallows Flow type imports, aliases, and annotations in files missing a valid Flow file declaration (or a @noflow annotation).

 ```js
 {